Construction CRM: Drive Field Revenue and Wins

 That matters because construction revenue is usually won before dispatch ever begins.
 If your platform starts working only after the contract is signed, it’s already too late for your sales team.

-So be blunt in your evaluation.
+Be blunt in your evaluation.
 A simple contact list won’t run a construction business.
 Generic software can become expensive duct tape.
 And pure FSM tools solve a different problem.

 The Must‑Have Features That Actually Drive Revenue